 As you can see, each role includes a set of expected behaviors.
 By meeting these expectations, safety committee members fulfill their role.

-If the safety committee is able to effectively accomplish each purpose, they can serve as a catalyst to improve the safety management system and they can literally "transform" your safety culture.
-Lets see how the safety committee meeting "fits" into the purpose statement:
+If the safety committee is able to effectively accomplish its purpose, it can serve as a catalyst to improve the safety management system and transform the safety culture.
+Lets see how the safety committee meeting can help do that: